Iris1e27/Iris1e27/README.md

 ### About Me :

 - 😊 I'm currently a EE master student who is interested in software development.
-- 🤔 I'm seeking a summer internship as a software engineer.
+- 🤔 I'm currently seeking a 23 summer internship as a software engineer.

 <div>